nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 Before a subscription can be created the following must be in place:

-- The submitting system will require national assurance and be set up as a Spine Endpoint with an associated endpoint certificate (see [here](https://developer.nhs.uk/apis/spine-core/build_endpoints.html) for details).
+- The submitting system will require national assurance and must be set up as a Spine Endpoint with an associated endpoint certificate (see [here](https://developer.nhs.uk/apis/spine-core/build_endpoints.html) for details).
 - All requests will include a JWT with information about the requesting system and user (see [here](https://developer.nhs.uk/apis/spine-core/security_jwt.html) for details).
 - Any NHS numbers submitted in a subscription request will have been traced against PDS (see [here](https://developer.nhs.uk/apis/spine-core/pds_overview.html) for details).